 The weather in the south of France last month may have taken a turn for the worse but the shine certainly didn’t come off MIPIM, Europe’s largest property exhibition.
 Each year, the four-day event sees delegates from property sectors across the globe descend on the French resort to take advantage of the exhibition, conference and networking events.
-London Chamber of Commerce and Industry, making its fourth trip, was amongst them.
+London Chamber of Commerce and Industry (LCCI), making its fourth trip, was amongst them.

 The London Pavilion was a hive of activity – a reflection of the large scale residential and transport infrastructure development projects taking place in the capital which continues to be the preferred destination for real estate investment.

 LCCI has established itself as one of the key players on the London stage and, in partnership with 14 sponsors, its stand afforded prime position to meet and greet the thousands of visitors to the London Pavilion, in close proximity to the discussion forum where a number of panel sessions took place throughout the week.

 As expected, London’s ongoing housing crisis, and what can be done to tackle it, formed a key strand of the discussions.
 One of the most eagerly anticipated events on the MIPIM agenda featured LCCI President, and Berkeley Group Chairman, Tony Pidgley CBE.
 He emphasised the need for affordability to remain at the heart of house-building in the face of rising housing costs and criticised the planning bureaucracy that hinders smaller developers from developing smaller sites – a key part of the solution to getting more homes built.
 On where to build in London, Pidgley highlighted LCCI’s agenda for the next Mayor of London, Towards a Greater London, and suggested that it was time for the industry to start looking at the potential use of some lower quality green belt land for residential development.